An adaptive ANOVA stochastic Galerkin method for partial differential equations with high-dimensional random inputs: Numerical results

 We consider the AASG method with decreasing tolerances $\tol = \{10^{-1},10^{-2},10^{-3},10^{-4},10^{-5}\}$ to demonstrate its effectiveness and efficiency.
 To access the accuracy of the AASG method and the MCM, we obtain the reference solution $u_{\refs}(\pv,\sv)$ using the standard stochastic Galerkin method with the total degree of up to $p=8$.

 Table \ref{tab:helm2a} presents the number of active indices for each order of ANOVA decomposition and the total number of selected gPC basis functions in the stochastic space.
-We also report the computational time required for solving the resulting linear systems using the preconditioned Bi-CGSTAB method with a tolerance of $10^{-8}$ and the mean based preconditioner.
+Furthermore, we report the computational time required for solving all linear systems that arise during the execution of the while loop in Algorithm~\ref{alg:adaptivestoch}.
 It can be observed that the number of selected gPC basis functions increases as the tolerance $\tol$ decreases, and therefore, the accuracy can be improved by reducing $\tol$.

-Figure~\ref{fig:helm2b} illustrates the block structure of the coefficient matrix of the resulting linear system.
+Fig.~\ref{fig:helm2b} illustrates the block structure of the coefficient matrix of the resulting linear system.
 Each point in the figure represents a block of dimension $\nphy\times\nphy$.
 Moreover, each nonzero block of the coefficient matrix has the same sparsity pattern as the corresponding deterministic problem.
 It can be observed that the coefficient matrix of the Helmholtz equation is much denser than that of the diffusion equation, which makes it more time consuming to solve than the diffusion problem.

-Figure \ref{fig:helm2c} displays the CPU time of the MCM and the AASG method as a function of the mean and the variance errors.
-The results clearly indicate that the AASG method outperforms MCM in terms of efficiency.
-Specifically, we observe that the AASG method achieves a level of accuracy comparable to that of MCM with $10^5$ samples, when a tolerance of $\tol=10^{-2}$ is used.
+\guanjie{Fig. \ref{fig:helm2c} investigates the accuracy achieved by the two methods, presenting errors concerning both CPU time and stochastic degrees of freedom.
+The results indicate the notable efficiency of the AASG method in comparison to the MCM, as it is dozens of times faster in terms of CPU time and hundreds of times faster in terms of stochastic degrees of freedom.
+This distinction from the diffusion problem is noteworthy, as the performance of CPU time does not seem to align with that of stochastic degrees of freedom.
+This phenomenon can be attributed to the fact that the number of matrix-vector products computed in each iteration for solving the linear system~\eqref{eq:linsg} is proportional to $(N+1)^2$ for Helmholtz problems, in contrast to $N+1$ for diffusion problems.}